grafana/grafana/docs/sources/developers/plugins/introduction-to-plugin-development/data-frames.md

 The data frame structure is a concept that's borrowed from data analysis tools like the [R programming language](https://www.r-project.org) and [Pandas](https://pandas.pydata.org/).

-> Data frames are available in Grafana 7.0+, and replaced the Time series and Table structures with a more generic data structure that can support a wider range of data types.
+> **Note:** Data frames are available in Grafana 7.0+, and replaced the Time series and Table structures with a more generic data structure that can support a wider range of data types.

 This document gives an overview of the data frame structure, and of how data is handled within Grafana.

-### Data frame fields
+## Data frame fields

 A data frame is a collection of _fields_, where each field corresponds to a column.
 Each field, in turn, consists of a collection of values and metadata, such as the data type of those values.